alrsilva5577/Contaminants_ethanol/README.md

 > *bioRxiv* ([link](https://www.biorxiv.org/content/10.1101/2022.10.31.514616v1))

 It contains example pipelines and minimal code necessary for:
-1. Isolating non-Saccharomyces cerevisiae genome from biorrefinary data;
+1. Pre-procesing_reads: Isolating non-Saccharomyces cerevisiae genome from biorrefinary data;
-2. Read-based analisis of the contaminants reads;
+2. Kraken: Read-based analisis of the contaminants reads;
-3. Statistical analisis using R.
+3. R_stats: Statistical analisis using R.

 These scripts may be used for similar inference of population dynamics from metagenomic data of microbial populations.
 However, it is not readily